James Carleton Paget

 James Nicholas Carleton Paget (born 16 February 1966) is Senior Lecturer in New Testament Studies in the Faculty of Divinity of the University of Cambridge.
 He is a Fellow and Tutor of Peterhouse, and was educated at Eton College and Queens' College, Cambridge.
-The son of John Byng Oswald Carleton Paget and Sheila Anne Lowther, his great-great-grandfather was Henry Alexander Carleton, and his great-uncle was John Luke Lowther.
+The son of John Byng Oswald Carleton Paget and Sheila Anne Lowther, his great-great-grandfather was Henry Carleton, and his great-uncle was John Lowther.

 Carleton Paget is co-editor of the Journal of Ecclesiastical History.